thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 **Intuition:** Think of it like a human assistant re-reading documents to decide which ones best answer your question before handing them to you.

+**When to use:** Use when precision matters most, like legal reasoning, enterprise knowledge systems, or safety-critical applications.

 ### 🧩 Semantic & Agentic Chunking
 **What it does:** Divides documents into meaning-preserving units, with optional LLM-driven control.